Paul Scarr

 10 September 2019

-# Free Speech # Economic Opportunity # Pacific Relations
+# Free Speech # Economic Opportunity # International Relations

-• He emphasizes the importance of free enterprise in lifting people out of poverty, citing his experience in the mining sector as evidence of successful capitalist initiatives.
+• He highlights the role of free enterprise in lifting people out of poverty, citing personal experiences from his time at PanAust, where mining initiatives provided significant community benefits.

 Read Full Speech